Z-HIT: Practical implementation

 The practical implementation of the Z-HIT approximation is shown schematically in Figure 1.
 A continuous curve (spline) for each of the two independent measured quantities (impedance and phase) is created by smoothing (part 1 in Figure (1)) from the measured data points.
 With the help of the spline for the phase shift, values for the impedance are now calculated.
 First, the integral of the phase shift is calculated up to the corresponding frequency $\omega_0$, where (if suited) the highest measured frequency is selected as starting point $\omega_S$ for the integration - c.f. part 2 in Figure (1).
 From the spline of the phase shift, its slope can be calculated at $\omega_0$ (part 3 in figure (1)).
 Thereby, a reconstructed curve of the impedance is obtained which is (in the ideal case) only shifted parallelly with regard to the measured curve.
 There exist several possibilities to determine the constant C in the Z-HIT equation (part 4 in Figure (1)), one of which contains a parallel shift of the reconstructed impedance in a frequency range not affected by artifacts (see notes).
 This shift is performed by a linear regression procedure.
 Comparing the resulting reconstructed impedance curve to the measured data (or the Splines of the impedance), artifacts can easily be detected.
 These are usually located in the high frequency range (caused by induction or mutual induction, especially when low impedance systems are investigated) or in the low frequency range (caused by the change of the system during the measurement (=drift)).

 Notes (time requirements during measurement)

 The measurement time required for a single impedance measurement point strongly depends on the frequency of interest.
-While frequencies above about 1 Hz can be measured within seconds, the measurement time increases exponentially in the lower frequency range.

-Although the exact duration for measuring a complete impedance spectrum depends on the measauring device as well as on internal settings, the following measurement times can be considered as rules of thumb when measuring the frequency measurement points sequentially, with the upper frequency assumed as 100 kHz or 1 MHz:
+While frequencies above about 1 Hz can be measured within seconds, the measurement time increases significantly in the lower frequency range.
+Although the exact duration for measuring a complete impedance spectrum depends on the measuring device as well as on internal settings, the following measurement times can be considered as rules of thumb when measuring the frequency measurement points sequentially, with the upper frequency assumed as 100 kHz or 1 MHz: